 Day 4 – Wadi Rum – Aqaba – Departure from Arava Border (B)

 Breakfast at the Camp then enjoys the Uniquely shaped massive mountains rise vertically out of the pink desert sand, which separates one dark mass from another in magnificent desert scenery of strange breathtaking beauty, with towering cliffs of weathered stone.
 The faces of the sheer rock cliffs have been eroded by the wind into faces of men, animals, and monsters.
 Wadi Rum, the valley of the moon according to Lawrence of Arabia; here you will have the opportunity to experience the Jeep tour 4×4 for 2 hours to explore the most spectacular sites of the area ending with a cup of tea made by Bedouins as a refreshing after your visit.

 Then drive to Aqaba Jordanian coastal city situated at the north-eastern tip of the Red Sea.
 Aqaba is the largest city on the Gulf of Aqaba and Jordan’s only coastal city.
-It’s dedicated for relaxation, water sports, and winter warmth, Aqaba is warm, sunny, and inviting, fringed with palm trees, lapped by the crystal clear waters of the Gulf of Aqaba, cooled by a steady northerly breeze, and ringed by mountains that change in color with the change of the hours.
+It’s dedicated to relaxation, water sports, and winter warmth, Aqaba is warm, sunny, and inviting, fringed with palm trees, lapped by the crystal clear waters of the Gulf of Aqaba, cooled by a steady northerly breeze, and ringed by mountains that change in color with the change of the hours.
 Then transfer to the Arava border for departure.

-02 hours Jeep Tour at Wadi Rum is included.
+Remarks: 2 hours Jeep Tour at Wadi Rum is included.

-Specification: Jordan Classical Tour
+2 reviews for Jordan Classical Tour

 The historical sites to be seen in Jordan are must-dos.
 Petra, Wadi Rum, Jerash, etc. Very knowledgeable guide to show it all off at its best.